nucypher/nucypher/docs/source/staking/running_a_worker.rst

 6. Backup and restore Worker
 ----------------------------

-Backup the worker
+Backup the Worker
 ^^^^^^^^^^^^^^^^^

-Local worker configuration can be preserved and transfered using ``nucypher ursula backup`` command:
+A local worker configuration can be preserved and transferred using ``nucypher ursula backup`` command:

 .. code-block::